ahuacate/sonarr/README.md

 ## 1.00 Easy Sonarr Configuration
 You have two choices to configure Sonarr - the scripted Easy Method or manually enter all the settings yourself.
 If you choose the manual route proceed to Step 2 [HERE](https://github.com/ahuacate/sonarr/blob/master/README.md#200-manually-configure-sonarr-settings).

-The scripted Easy Method uses our pre-built configuration files which includes everything except two key settings:
+The scripted Easy Method uses our pre-built configuration files which includes everything except three key settings:

 *  Adding your NZB Usenet Indexer provider accounts which can be done by performing this step [2.04 (B) Configure Indexers](https://github.com/ahuacate/sonarr/blob/master/README.md#204-configure-indexers)
 *  Updating your Deluge login pasword if you are not using the default (i.e pwd=deluge) [2.05 (A) Configure Download Client](https://github.com/ahuacate/sonarr/blob/master/README.md#205-configure-download-clients)